sunfounder/galaxy-rvr/docs/source/lesson6_ir_avoid.rst

         </video>

 #.
-Repeat the same process for the other module.
+Repeat the same process for another module.

 Now that our sensors are fully prepared, let's embark on the next journey!